Bohr-Sommerfeld profile surgeries and Disk Potentials: Zero Area BSP and Disk Potential

-This follows from the fact that if $v'$ is another cycle bounding a Maslov two disk, then the cycle $v' - v $ has a horizontal lift to a cycle in $\Lambda$.
+This follows from the fact that if $v'$ is another cycle bounding a Maslov two disk, then the cycle $v' - v $ has a horizontal lift\footnote{Here we are using the monotonicity of our set up.} to a cycle in $\Lambda$.
 We call $W_\Lambda$ the augmentation polynomial of the lifted Legendrian $\Lambda$.
 See \cite[\S 2.1]{bcsw3} for results relating the augmentation polynomial with the Chekanov-Eliashberg algebra, $CE(\Lambda),$ of the Legendrian $\Lambda.$

 \begin{example} The disk-potential of the Clifford torus $T^n_{Cl} \hookrightarrow \bC\bP^n$ is the polynomial The corresponding augmentation polynomial of the Clifford Legendrian torus $\Lambda_{Cl} \hookrightarrow S^{2n+1}$ is obtained as follows,